Bioconductor/bioconductor.org/content/news/bioc_3_16_release.md

 Bioconductors:

-We are pleased to announce Bioconductor 3.16, consisting of 2183 software packages, xxx experiment data packages, xxx annotation packages, xx workflows and 8 books.
+We are pleased to announce Bioconductor 3.16, consisting of 2183 software packages, 416 experiment data packages, 909 annotation packages, 28 workflows and 8 books.

 There are 71 new software packages, 9 new data experiment packages, 1 new annotation packages, no new workflows, no new books, and many updates and